dartmouth-cs98/21f-macro-meals/README.md

 ### Back End

+**NOTE:** all backend processes are automatically deployed - no setup is required!

 **NOTE:** the flask server takes a bit of time to boot up for the first call!
 If you would like to ensure that the server is up and running before you start the app, just visit [this URL](https://macroclassifier.herokuapp.com/)!

 * The [server](https://macro-cs98.herokuapp.com/api) is automatically deployed via Heroku (see the [API Repo](https://github.com/dartmouth-cs98/21f-macro-meals-api)  for details on local development)